MacCrimmon (piping family): Modern Appointment of Hereditary Piper of MacLeod

-The MacCrimmon piping dynasty is honoured in the form of cairn built in 1933, at Borreraig.
+The MacCrimmon piping dynasty is honored in the form of a cairn built in 1933, at Borreraig.
 This cairn, which overlooks Loch Dunvegan 8 miles distant from Dunvegan Castle, was paid for by clan societies and donations from around the world and is credited to the foresight of Mr. Fred MacLeod.
-The Gaelic inscription on the cairn reads in translation as: "The Memorial Cairn of the MacCrimmons of whom ten generations were the hereditary pipers of MacLeod and who were renowned as Composers, Performers and Instructors of the classical music of the bagpipe.
+The Gaelic inscription on the cairn reads in translation as "The Memorial Cairn of the MacCrimmons, of whom ten generations were the hereditary pipers of MacLeod and who were renowned as composers, performers, and instructors of the classical music of the bagpipe.
 Near to this post stood the MacCrimmons' School of Music, 1500–1800".

 In the last century, with a revival in clan interest, the modern chiefs of Clan MacLeod have instated two MacCrimmons as hereditary pipers to the chief.
 Malcolm Roderick MacCrimmon, a Canadian born in 1918, started piping at the age of eight.
-With the start of the Second World War he joined the Calgary Highlanders pipe band.
+With the start of the Second World War, he joined the Calgary Highlanders pipe band.
 Through his connections with George Poulter, FSA Scot., Hon Secretary of the Clan MacCrimmon Society of London, he wrote to Dame Flora MacLeod, chief of Clan MacLeod, seeking approval and support to wear MacLeod ribbons on his bagpipes.
-The chief then wrote to the regiment's Commanding Officer Lieutenant Colonel Fred Scott, and permission was granted.
+The chief then wrote to the regiment's Commanding Officer, Lieutenant Colonel Fred Scott, and permission was granted.

 In 1942, Malcolm was the first MacCrimmon piper to play in the Great Hall of Dunvegan Castle in over 100 years and was verbally appointed by Dame Flora MacLeod of MacLeod (28th Chief of Clan MacLeod) as the ninth "hereditary piper" to the Chief of Clan MacLeod.
-In 1978, John MacLeod of MacLeod, 29th chief of Clan MacLeod, while visiting Calgary, Alberta, Canada, formally made Malcolm's son, Iain Norman MacCrimmon, the tenth hereditary piper to the Chief of Clan MacLeod.
-In 2020, JB McCrummen, FSA Scot, a noted genealogist and historian has proven, through YDNA testing that Malcolm MacCrimmon's family is descended from the MacCrimmons of Borreraig.
+In 1978, John MacLeod of MacLeod, the 29th chief of Clan MacLeod, while visiting Calgary, Alberta, Canada, formally made Malcolm's son, Iain Norman MacCrimmon, the tenth hereditary piper to the chief of Clan MacLeod.
+In 2020, JB McCrummen, FSA Scot, a noted genealogist and historian, has proven, through YDNA testing, that Malcolm MacCrimmon's family is descended from the MacCrimmons of Borreraig.

 Fictional MacCrimmons

-A fictional member of the Clan is Jamie McCrimmon, a piper to "Clan MacLaren" in the television series Doctor Who, although in reality the MacCrimmons are pipers to Clan MacLeod.
-Much of the genealogical information for the family is fictional, for example, Finlay of the White Plaid, claimed as a MacCrimmon, by Dame Flora MacLeod and others, was always, in the oral traditions of Waternish, a celebrated Macleod.
+A fictional member of the clan is Jamie McCrimmon, a piper to "Clan MacLaren" in the television series Doctor Who, although in reality the MacCrimmons are pipers to Clan MacLeod.
+Much of the genealogical information for the family is fictional; for example, Finlay of the White Plaid, claimed as a MacCrimmon by Dame Flora MacLeod and others, was always, in the oral traditions of Waternish, a celebrated Macleod.